 Derry might not be as popular as Belfast or the Giants Causeway, but it certainly shouldn’t be overlooked on a visit to Northern Ireland.
 Although smaller than Belfast, Derry is rich in history, culture and possesses bucket-loads of charm.
 There is a reason that it was named the first UK City of Culture in 2013.

 There is so much to see and do in the city that it is appropriately nicknamed ‘Legenderry’ and it is a food lovers paradise!
 A city that combines quaint Georgian architecture and a vibrant cultural scene, it is just calling out to be discovered.
 In my opinion, Derry is Northern Ireland’s hidden gem.

-Derry is the only city in Ireland that can claim the title of being Ireland’s only remaining completely walled city.
+Derry is the only city in Ireland that can claim the title of being Ireland’s last remaining completely walled city.
 Originally built in 1614 and finished in 1618 the city has celebrated 400 years since the completion of these historic walls.

 Along the walls are also the four original gates of the city – Bishop’s Gate, Shipquay Gate, Ferryquay Gate and Butcher Gate.
 Three additional gates, Castle Gate, New Gate and Magazine Gate. were added in the 1800’s.